rostro36/Notes/Learning group/Seminar.md

 ## Introduction
 Sometimes models don't distinguish on what they should model due to bad data collection. e.g. tanks shot at night are Russian

+In the Kepler dataset signal is rather small compared to the noise
+- disentangle noise from signal
 ## Basics and notation
 - DAG with random variables as nodes, direct causations as edges, U=noise, PA=Parent
 - DAG causal/topological ordering, not strict